algolia/instantsearch-android/docgen/src/widgets.md

 ## RefinementList
 <img src="assets/img/widget_RefinementList.png" class="img-object" align="right"/>

-The **RefinementList** is a filtering widget made to display your [facets](https://www.algolia.com/doc/guides/search/filtering-faceting#faceting) and let the user refine the search results.
+The **RefinementList** is a filtering widget made to display your [facets][guide-faceting] and let the user refine the search results.

 Four attributes allow you to configure how it will filter your results:
 <br /><br /><br /><br /> <!-- Line breaks to avoid code sample being squeezed by the floating image -->